fonnesbeck/git_tutorial/PITCHME.md

 # Check status

+Note:
-^ If we check the status of our project again,
+ If we check the status of our project again,
 Git tells us that it's noticed the new file:

 ```bash